rinde/RinSim/README.md

 # RinSim 3.0.0-SNAPSHOT

-RinSim is an extensible multi-agent system (MAS) simulator.
-The simulator focusses on __simplicity__ and __consistency__ which makes it ideal for performing scientific simulations.
-Further, there is huge focus on software quality which results in an ever improving test suite and JavaDoc comments.
-RinSim supports pluggable models which allow to extend the scope of the simulator.
-Out of the box, RinSim currently focusses on MAS for PDP (Pickup and Delivery Problems).
-You can easily extend RinSim by introducing your own custom models.
+RinSim is an extensible logistics simulator with support for (de)centralized algorithms for pickup and delivery problems.
+The simulator focuses on __simplicity__ and __consistency__ making it ideal for performing scientific simulations.
+Further, software quality is a priority resulting in an ever improving test suite and documentation.

 [![Build Status](https://travis-ci.org/rinde/RinSim.svg?branch=develop)](https://travis-ci.org/rinde/RinSim)